wp-plugins/popupally/readme.txt

 4. Control exactly when and where the popup will appear!

 == Changelog ==

+= 1.2.9 =
+* Fix issue where location for subscribe button cannot be saved for 'Express yourself' template

 = 1.2.8 =
 * Add more specific selector to input css to avoid conflicts